Intro to employee turnover

 This can be adapted to show a yearly or monthly rate.
 It’s also helpful to measure and track it per quarter, or per six months.

-TIP: As well as looking at the employee turnover rate in the context of industry norms, break it down further for a fuller understanding.
+A tip: As well as looking at the employee turnover rate in the context of industry norms, break it down further for a fuller understanding.

 Employee turnover can be desirable or undesirable: